 Every local business has a story worth sharing with the community.
 That is the belief behind Oxford Bank’s “Business Spotlight” series – to shine spotlight on all of our favorite local businesses and connect businesses with their surrounding communities.

-AW: What inspired you to start your business?
+Amanda Wilcox: What inspired you to start your business?

-AW: What products and services do you sell??
+AW: What products/services do you sell?

 AW: What’s the one thing your business is known for, over your competitors?
 Why are you known for that?

 RP: Our cider and donuts bring them back year after year, and generation after generation.
 People drive up from all over Michigan to get our cider.